All About Insurance Adjusters, Examiners, and Investigators

 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being an Insurance Adjuster, Examiner, or Investigator may also be interested in:
+Those thinking about becoming an Insurance Adjuster, Examiner, or Investigator might also be interested in the following careers:

 References: